Finder makes money from featured partners, but editorial opinions are our own.

 • Lots of popular platforms to choose from

-• Sell old or newer models
+• Sell old or new models

 • Test drives and appointments

-• You’ll need to deal with haggling
+• You’ll need to haggle

 Online auction siteAutozenMultiple offers